Frequently asked questions.

 When will Firebrand update again?

-What is changing with the Spitfire edits?
+What has changed with the Spitfire edits?

 Will there be a Spitfire audiobook?